NicholasHernon/LinearRegression/README.md

 # Linear regression model to predict house prices

 This notebook creates a linear regression model to predict house prices.
-The dataset used for this notebook is the Ames Housing dataset, which was compiled for data science by Dean De Cock.
+Data is taken from the Ames Housing dataset, which was compiled for data science by Dean De Cock.

 The dataset consists of 1,460 rows and 81 columns.